adamkgray/k8sTheWay/docs/compute-resources.md

 aws ec2 associate-route-table --route-table-id ${ROUTE_TABLE_ID} --subnet-id ${SUBNET_ID}
 ```

 It is not enough to merely create the route table.
 You must associate it with one or more subnets.
 Here we associate the route table we created with the public subnet we created earlier.
+To continue the metaphore, we apply this plumbing to that bathroom.

 ### Security Groups
 ```